JayH5/frombot-design-doc/track-digests.md

 ### Disadvantages:
 * Does require changes to Dockerfiles
 * Digest information not in Dockerfile itself
 * Requires Docker 17.05.0+.
-As of writing there hasn't been a release in the "stable" channel with this functionality (should be 17.06 when this happens)
+As of writing there hasn't been a release in the "stable" channel with this functionality (first stable release with this functionality should be 17.07)
 * The `ARG` defaulting is kind of verbose and ugly

 ## Digest in a "lockfile"